Q&A Handling

 "That's a complex question.
 Let me give you my initial thoughts, then let's discuss further."Need more time

-Hostile or Aggressive Questions
+Hostile Questions

 TechniqueHow It Works